AndMastro/SVERAD/README.md

 sveta_model = SVETAExplainingSVC(C = C, random_state=SEED, no_player_value=EMPTY_SET_VALUE)
 ```
 ## Ready-to-use scripts
 We provide ready-to-use scripts to train and explain SVM models using both SVERAD and SVETA and analyze their explanations. ```trainer_explainer_script.py``` performs a grid search to train and optimize SVM models with the RBF and Tanomoto kernels and then explains the prediction using SVERAD and SVETA exact Shapley value computation. ```explanation_analyzer_script.py``` performs an analysis of the explanations, generating boxplots indicating the contributions of features present and absent in test instances.
+The scripts load parameters from the ```parameters.yml``` file, which can be edited according to needs.
 Moreover, important features are mapped to correctly predicted test compounds, generating figures such as the one reported below:

 <p align="center">
   <img src="results/figures/P0DMS8/shapley_values_mapping/random/SVETA/SVM_SVETA_304_CC(=O)Nc1nc(C)c(-c2nc(C3CCOC3)no2)s1.png" alt="Feature mapping" width=35%>